-The results for accuracy, precision, recall, F1-score and hamming loss are provided in Table V As shown from the results we reached considerable performances using both of used DL models.
+The results for accuracy, precision, recall, F1-score and hamming loss are provided in Table VII.
+As shown in the results we reached considerable performances using both of the used DL models.
 It is clear that the DL classifiers produced better results when using diacritized text of Quran verses.
-The RNN model achieves the best accuracy and recall with values of 90.38% and 92.49% respectively while the CNN model produced the best precision and F1-Measure with values of 96.98% and 93.81%.
+The RNN model achieves the best accuracy and recall with values of 90.41% and 92.40% respectively while the CNN model produced the best precision and F1-Measure with values of 96.98% and 93.81%.
 Additionally, the CNN produced the lowest hamming loss with 0.0126 that is the best ratio for the multi-label classification results.

-The details of evaluation results for each label (topic) using diacritized and undiacritized text are provided in Table VI and Table VII when experimenting Quran verses using RNN and CNN models respectively.
+The details of evaluation results for each label (topic) using diacritized and undiacritized text are provided in Table VIII and Table IX when experimenting Quran verses using RNN and CNN models respectively.
 By comparing the performance results between the classified labels, it is obvious that the RNN achieved the best performance for the "stories" label using both diacritized and undiacritized text.
-Also, the CNN achieved the best recall and F1-score values for the "stories" label using both types of text while it performed the best precision for "moahmmad" label using diacritized text.
-The best performance results of precision, recall and F1-score are highlighted in bold text of numerical values in TableVI and Table VII.
+Also, the CNN achieved the best recall and F1-score values for the "stories" label using both types of text while it performed the best precision for "moahmmad" label using diacritized text and best precision for "struggle" label using undiacritized text.
+The best performance results of precision, recall and F1-score are highlighted in bold text of numerical values in Table VIII and Table IX.